Dealing with floods

 Support is available if you need help sourcing supplementary feed or grazing for your livestock.

-The Ministry for Primary Industries (MPI) funds Beef + Lamb New Zealand, Federated Farmers, and other specialist providers to offer feed planning and coordination services.
+The Ministry for Primary Industries (MPI) funds Beef + Lamb New Zealand, Federated Farmers, and other specialist providers to offer feed planning and coordination services up until 31 January 2022.

 Feed Coordination Service